 Campsites in Buttermere

-If you want to check out the local hotels as well, you can do so here.
-Or use the Map below to see all your options:
+If you want to check out the local hotels as well, you can do so here or by using the Map below.

-Thankfully, it’s a pretty great option, providing everything you need for a relaxing and memorable trip.
+The only campsite in Buttermere is Syke Farm.
+Thankfully, it’s a great option, providing everything you need for a relaxing and memorable trip.

 You can enjoy stunning panoramic views of the surrounding mountains from the comfort of the camping field.
 Plus, you’re just minutes away from the lakeside and its various walking trails.

-Set on a working farm, Syke Farm has that rural back-to-basics feel that seasoned campers will love.
-While simple amenities like toilets and showers ensure a comfortable and hassle-free stay.
+Syke Farm has that rural back-to-basics feel that seasoned campers will love.
+It has basic amenities like toilets and showers to ensure a comfortable and hassle-free stay.

 The campsite is large enough to fit 50 tents and rarely gets full.
 That said, it is still advised to book in advance, especially during peak times.